What the hare said to the tortoise – a tale of communication skills

 The hare and the cold caller

 In Aesop’s fable, the hare sets off at a fast pace and soon leaves the tortoise behind.
-Thinking that there was no chance of the tortoise catching him, the hare decides to get some beauty sleep.
+Thinking that there was no chance of the tortoise catching it, the hare unwisely decides to get some beauty sleep.

-In real life, that ‘can’t beat me’ approach can come across in many different guises.
-However, one that can really get one’s goat (no animal pun intended) is receiving telephone calls from cold callers who decide to launch into their sales patter at 100 miles an hour, without giving you a chance to get a word in edgeways!
+In real life, that ‘I’m invincible’ approach can come across in many different guises.
+One that might really get your goat (no animal pun intended) is receiving telephone calls from cold callers who decide to launch into their sales patter at 100 miles an hour, without giving you a chance to get a word in edgeways!

 The perceived aim of fast communication

-Of course the aim of the cold caller is to talk so quickly, that once they give themselves the luxury of resting their vocal chords, their target buyer will be run into the ground and be unable to resist pursuing a purchase.
+The aim of the cold caller might be to talk so quickly, that once they have given themselves the luxury of resting their vocal chords, their target buyer will be so run into the ground that they will be unable to resist a purchase.

-Whilst that tactic may work sometimes with the unwary, unfortunately for the salesperson, resting their vocal chords is synonymous with Aesop’s hare falling asleep and not expecting to be overtaken by the tortoise.
-That’s because the ‘tortoise’ on the other end of the phone is often completely awake to the hare’s race strategy and is able to quickly nip it in the bud by crossing the line before the hare and politely putting the phone down.
+Whilst that tactic might sometimes work with the unwary, the cold caller resting their vocal chords could be seen as synonymous with Aesop’s hare falling asleep and not expecting to be overtaken by the tortoise.
+That’s because the ‘tortoise’ on the other end of the phone is often completely alive to the hare’s sales strategy and is able to quickly nip it in the bud by crossing the finishing line before the hare, politely ending the call and putting the phone down.

 However, with fast communication so prevalent in modern life through text messages, social media and email, the risk of coming across like a ‘hare-type’ sales person is always there, which may sadly lead to later regret and the ‘I wish I had worded that message differently’.